vrutkovs/re-currant/README.md

 # Git repository credentials

 TODO: use kustomize to create a secret, mount in recurrant pod and reconfigure git-sync to use it

+# Why not an operator?

+Creating an operator to setup re-currant in particular namespaces and granular permissions would be very useful.
+Although at this stage creating CRDs requires `cluster-admin` permissions, which might not work for some installs.
+This app is deliberately kept simple and requires minimal permissions.
+Other permissions (like cross-namespace applies) could be added via additional rolebindings to re-currant serviceaccount.

+# Push model

+re-currant is meant to be kept simple, it basically runs `kubectl apply`.
+Push model requires a proper pipeline setup, thus [Tekton](https://tekton.dev/) would be a better choice.